Frequently Asked Questions (FAQ)

 There must be at least one person at the booth at all times and there must be at least two staff members registered.
 Preference is given to booths that will run all three days.

-We will release the schedule in June 2024.
+We will release the schedule in July 2025.

 We receive a large number of high quality submissions.
-We plan to send out acceptances by May 2024.
+We plan to send out acceptances by June 2025.

 We have put together a document with guidelines on how to write a good proposal.